 Instructions

-- Finish: Once the shrimp is cooked through, top with fresh lemon juice, feta cheese, and garnish with fresh flat-leaf parsley.½ cup Feta cheese
+- Once the shrimp is cooked through, top with fresh lemon juice, feta cheese, and garnish with fresh flat-leaf parsley.½ cup Feta cheese

 Notes